-Granting temporary access to internal data, within a collaboration platform such as Teams or Sharepoint can often be a logistical headache: first establishing who needs access to what information; then updating permissions manually; and finally revoking that access once it is no longer needed.
-There can often be a period of a couple of weeks where employees can’t do their job as they don’t have access to the information they need.
+Granting temporary access to internal data, within a collaboration platform such as Teams or Sharepoint can often be a logistical headache however.
+First establishing who needs access to what information; then updating permissions manually; and finally revoking that access once it is no longer needed.
+There can often be a period of a couple of weeks where employees can’t do their job effectively as they don’t have access to the information they need.
 If access is not revoked when the temporary roles end, it leads to out of control access and potential security breaches.

-This is the situation now facing many businesses taking on temporary workers during the pandemic.
+This is the situation now facing many businesses taking on temporary workers or delegating workloads.

 The agency started using Torsion to automatically manage their files and folder permissions last year.
-The technology works within their Teams platform to monitor access, alert business users to any security issues and remove access when it is not needed.
+Torsion integrates with their Teams platform to monitor access, alert business users to any security issues and remove access when it is not needed.

 Within the Torsion platform, the agency can grant temporary access to files and folders for a set period of time.
 Torsion automatically works out what information a team member might need, in addition to their existing permissions, and grants them access for a fixed number of days.
 At the end of the period the access is automatically revoked.